-As the first woman, and the first Black and first South Asian person to ever be elected to the position of vice-President, ‘Aunty Kamala’ (as she is lovingly known by a global Indian diaspora) has already begun to change conceptions of the kind of face and voice that can wield great political power.
+Prior to taking her oath on Capitol Hill, ‘Aunty Kamala’ (as she is lovingly known by a global Indian diaspora) had promised to change conceptions of the kind of face and voice that can wield great political power.
 Stating: